 Segregation in Canada

 Segregation is the enforced separation of racial groups.
 In Canada, there were no official laws enforcing separation of Black and white Canadians.
-Instead, businesses such as shops, theatres and restaurants made their own unofficial rules.
+However, communities and businesses such as shops, theatres and restaurants made their own unofficial rules.

-While Desmond was removed from the theatre for sitting in a whites-only section, existing laws were used to sanction her for breaking the unwritten rules of segregation.
-Desmond was charged with tax evasion for failing to pay the full tax on the more expensive main-floor movie ticket - a difference that amounted to only one cent.
+When Desmond was removed from the Roseland Theatre for sitting in a whites-only section, existing laws were used to sanction her for breaking the unwritten rules of segregation.
+Desmond was charged with tax evasion for failing to pay the full tax on a main-floor movie ticket – a difference that amounted to only one cent.

 Desmond recognized that what had happened to her was an injustice, and she realized she had the power to speak out against it.
 After speaking to family and friends and realizing she had their support, Desmond decided to appeal her conviction, and it was eventually brought before the Supreme Court of Nova Scotia.
-Even though she ultimately lost her appeal, her stand against injustice galvanized Nova Scotia's Black community and helped inspire Canada's civil rights movement.
-Unfortunately, the personal cost for Desmond was very high.
-Her marriage ended and she abandoned her business in Nova Scotia and move to Montréal.
+Even though she ultimately lost her appeal, her stand against injustice galvanized Nova Scotia’s Black community and helped inspire Canada’s civil rights movement.
+Unfortunately, the personal cost for Desmond was high.
+Her marriage ended and she abandoned her business in Nova Scotia, moving to Montréal.
 She passed away in 1965 in New York City.